-The property is in the Peachtree Creek watershed, which is part of the Chattahoochee River Watershed, but does not drain into the water supply watershed portion of the Chattahoochee.
-The USGS coverage for the area shows no streams on the property.
-Any unmapped streams that may be on the property will be subject to Gwinnett County's stream buffer ordinance, which requires a 75-foot buffer along perennial and intermittent streams.
+The property is in the Chattahoochee River Watershed, and is within the water supply watershed portion of the Chattahoochee.
+The USGS coverage for the area shows a headwater of Crooked Creek on the landfill property but it is not near the proposed recycling facility site.
+Any unmapped streams that may be on the property near the proposed construction will be subject to Gwinnett County's stream buffer ordinance, which requires a 75-foot buffer along perennial and intermittent streams.
 Further, any state waters that may be on the property will be subject to the 25-foot Erosion and Sedimentation Act buffers, which are administered by the Environmental Protection Division of Georgia DNR.
-Any work within these buffers will require a variance from Georgia EPD.